 The only downside to Ljubljana is that you can’t fly to it direct from Manchester or Liverpool or anywhere useful.
 You have to go all the way to bloody London, which is a pain.
 But if you can get through that horror, it’s totally worth it.
 The flight took just over 2 hours.
 We didn’t fly home from Ljubljana, but went on to Zagreb via train.

 We stayed in Apartment House Trta.
 It was clean, had a good shower and was perfectly located on the banks of the river just a little walk into town.
 It was also above one of the best pizza places in the city (which was shut every night we were there – oops).
 We don’t really do hotels much any more because it’s more relaxing being in your own little apartment (and you don’t have to get up for breakfast) but there seemed to be plenty of hotels nearby too.

 Everywhere is walkable.
 It’s very compact.
 Ljubljana also has a well-connected train station, so is ideal for a multi-destination holiday – for example, we went on to explore Zagreb.

 We went in early October, when it was beautifully golden everywhere and a nice temperature for walking round most days.
 So I’d definitely recommend autumn.
 Spring would be nice too, but it sounds like it gets busier in summer, so maybe avoid it then if you can.

-Save and share: a city break in Ljubljana, Slovenia
+Save and share: how to have a fairytale city break in Ljubljana, Slovenia – a Ljubljana travel blog

-If you enjoyed this blog post on our city break in Ljubljana, Slovenia, why not hover over one of the images below and pin to your Pinterest board?
+If you enjoyed this Ljubljana travel blog post on a city break in Slovenia’s gorgeous capital, why not hover over one of the images below and pin to your Pinterest board?

 If you’d like an email alert when we publish a new post, subscribe using the box at the side (if you’re on a laptop) or at the bottom (if you’re on a mobile or tablet).